maxwellbenton/manager-readme/manager_readme.md

 ### Known Issues with Steven

-* Archaic forms of English; **Workaround**: "Is where really better than why?"
+* Archaic forms of English; **Workaround**: "Is whereupon really better than 'on which'?"
 I lived in Holland, learned Dutch, and I learned how to hack Modern English through Middle English interfaces still preserved in Dutch.
+For some reason I've not been able to extirpate it from my wetware.
 * Beating the point to death; **Workaround**: "OK, we get it: $POINT."
 * Strong morning person; I will, by default, give my staff my "prime hours."
 As afternoons near I will not be as sharp. **Workaround**: Avoidance and using the